Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

     For example, the display result of `<img src="https://seeki.vistudium.top/SVG/2ebf0.svg"/>` will be:
 ![](https://seeki.vistudium.top/SVG/2ebf0.svg)

 > [!IMPORTANT]
->  - The online SVG files only include CJK Unified ideographic extension B to CJK Unified ideographic extension I.
+>  - The online SVG files only include CJK Unified Ideographs Extension blocks B to Extension I.
->  - The online SVG files may not be fully synchronized with the updates of this project, so please use them accordingly.
+>  - The online SVG files may not simultaneously synchronize with the updates of this project, please use with discreation.

-## About "Planiverse"
+## About "The Planiverse"
-This font family was founded by Fitzgerald in December 2023 and currently includes several sub font projects as follows:
+Founded by Fitzgerald in December 2023 and includes several sub-projects currently as follows:
-1. **Plangothic Project**: Based on Source Han Sans CN and takes the Chinese Mainland glyphs as the standard to supplement the CJK Unified ideographic extension.
+1. **Plangothic Project**: Based on Source Han Sans CN and takes the CN variant as the standard to supplement the CJK Unified Ideographs Extension blocks.
-    - **Project status**: The project ontology and project homepage have been created, but have not been completed.
+    - **Status**: Created project and its homepage.
+Uncompleted.
-2. **Planwritzen Project**: Based on Fitzgerald's own handwriting and using the Plangothic Project as the standard, the character range is temporarily set to align with the Plangothic Project (or there may be an extension of the range).
+2. **Planwritzen Project**: Based on Fitzgerald's own handwriting and using the Plangothic Project as the standard.
+Character range set to align with the Plangothic Project temporarily (or there may be an extension).
-    - **Project status**: The project ontology and project homepage have been created, but have not been created project mainpage.
+    - **Status**: Created project without homepage.
+Uncompleted.
-3. **Planserif Project**: Based on Huiwen-mincho and as the standard to supplement the CJK Unified ideographic extension, the character range is temporarily set to align with the Plangothic Project.
+3. **Planserif Project**: Based on Huiwen-mincho supplementing the CJK Unified Ideographs Extension blocks.
+Temporary character range set to align with the Plangothic Project.
-    - **Project status**: The project ontology and project homepage have not been created, and the project name is tentative.
+    - **Status**: Not created.
+Name tentative.
-4. **Planseal Project**: Based on seal font in the *Discussing Writing And Explaining（Shuowen Jiezi，说文解字）* and as the standard to supplement the CJK Unified ideographic extension, the character range is temporarily set to align with the Plangothic Project.
+4. **Planseal Project**: Based on the seal script in *Shuowen Jiezi* and as the standard to supplement the CJK Unified Ideographs Extension blocks.
+Temporary character range set to align with the Plangothic Project.
-    - **Project status**: The project ontology and project homepage have not been created, and the project name is tentative.
+    - **Status**: Not created.
+Name tentative.
-5. **Planicon Project**: Based on CJK ideographs icons in the Zitools and as the standard to supplement the CJK Unified ideographic extension, the character range is temporarily set to URO and Extension A, Other CJK ideographs are partly available.
+5. **Planicon Project**: Based on CJK ideographs icons in the [Zi.tools](https://zi.tools/) and as the standard to supplement the CJK Unified Ideographs Extension blocks.
+Temporary character range set to URO and Extension A. Other ideographs are partly available.
-    - **Project status**: The project ontology and project homepage have been created, but have not been created project mainpage, and the project name is tentative.
+    - **Status**: Not created.
+Name tentative.

 > [!WARNING]
 >
-> 1. Strictly speaking, the project does not meet the requirements for inclusion in the "Planiverse", but for convenience, it is still included in the family.
+> 1. Strictly speaking, the project does not meet the requirements for "The Planiverse", but still included for convenience.
-> 2. This project is prone to copyright disputes, so whether it can be reserved needs to be discussed.
+> 2. Prone to copyright disputes, its reservation needs to be discussed.

-6. **Plankangxi Project**: Based on Hall of Martial Valor（Wuying Palace，武英殿） version in the *Kangxi Dictionary（康熙字典）* and as the standard to supplement the CJK Unified ideographic extension, the character range is temporarily set to align with the Plangothic Project.
+6. **Plankangxi Project**: Based on the Wuying Hall version of *Kangxi Dictionary* and as the standard to supplement the CJK Unified Ideographs Extension blocks.
+Temporary character range set to align with the Plangothic Project.
-    - **Project status**: The project ontology and project homepage have not been created, and the project name is tentative.
+    - **Status**: Not created.
+Name tentative.

 > [!WARNING]
 >
-> This project is prone to copyright disputes, so whether it can be reserved needs to be discussed.
+> Prone to copyright disputes, its reservation needs to be discussed.

-7. **Planhangul Project**：Based on Source Han Sans CN but for the project of making the Hangul in the form of CJK ideographs, the character range is temporarily set to basic Hangul and extension Hangul.
+7. **Planhangul Project**：Based on Source Han Sans CN, creating Hangul in the form of CJK ideographs.
+Temporary  character range set to Hangul and Hangul Extension.
-    - **Project status**: The project ontology and project homepage have not been created, and the project name is tentative.
+    - **Status**: Not created.
+Name tentative.